edgedb/edgedb/docs/stdlib/array.rst

 ^^^^^^^^^^^^

-An empty array can also be created, but it must be used together with a type cast, since EdgeDB cannot determine the type of an array without having elements in it:
+An empty array can also be created, but it must be used together with a type cast, since EdgeDB cannot infer the type of an array that contains no elements.

 .. code-block:: edgeql-repl